 Help at Conference

 Volunteers ensure the smooth operation of the annual HRMA Conference and Tradeshow.
 Duties may include the set-up and monitoring of session rooms, exhibitor support, onsite registration assistance, access control and providing information and directions for conference delegates.
 Volunteers commit to 25-30 hours over the course of three days.
-HRMA’s Member Relations Managers select conference volunteers based on their history of volunteer contributions to HRMA.
-More details will be available later this year.
+Conference volunteers are selected based on their history of volunteer contributions to HRMA.
+See more information here.

 Join a Committee